Chapter 2: This Venerable One is Alive

 What the hell was going on?!!
 Why was there someone lying next to him??!
 And it was a stark naked man!

 Whether it was San or Jiu wasn’t important.
-The important thing was that this male prostitute later contracted a venereal disease and had been dead for so many years that by now even his bones should have decayed.
-Yet, at this moment, he was alive, delicately curled up by Mo Ran’s side, his tender, fair shoulders and neck exposed by the uncovered blanket, revealing that they were covered with purple and blue love bites.
+The important detail was that this male prostitute later contracted a venereal disease and had been dead for so many years that even his bones should have decayed by now.
+Yet, at this moment, he was alive, delicately curled up by Mo Ran’s side, the sliding blanket revealing his tender, fair neck mottled with bruising purple and blue love bites.

-With a gloomy face, Mo Ran lifted the blanket, his gaze shifting downward.
+Mo Ran lifted the blanket, his gaze shifting downward with a gloomy expression.

 “…”

-This Rong Jiu, or San, or whatever—he’d just call him Rong Jiu for now—the little beauty Rong Jiu had rope burns all over his body, and his supple, jade-like thighs were still intricately bound with red rope.
+This Rong Jiu, or San, or whatever—he’d just call him Rong Jiu for now—the little beauty Rong Jiu had rope burns all over his body, his supple, jade-like thighs still intricately bound with red rope even now.

-Mo Ran stroked his chin and sighed to himself, Well, isn’t that fun?
+Mo Ran stroked his chin and sighed to himself, What good taste.

-Just look at this exquisite taste, this skillful technique, this familiar scene...
-Didn’t he tie this damn thing himself?!
+Just look at this exquisite binding, this skillful technique, this familiar scene… Did he tie this damn thing himself?!

-Being a cultivator, he was familiar with the concept of rebirth and couldn’t help but start to suspect that he seemed to have come back to life in the past.
-In order to confirm his suspicions, Mo Ran found a copper mirror.
-It was worn and badly scratched, but in the dull surface, he could still vaguely see his appearance.
+Being a cultivator, Mo Ran was familiar with the concept of rebirth and couldn’t help but suspect that he had been reborn.
+To confirm his suspicions, Mo Ran found a copper mirror.
+It was worn and badly scratched, but he could still roughly see his appearance on the dull surface.

-Mo Ran had been thirty-two years old when he died, but the face reflected in the mirror looked rather youthful.
-The arrogance reflected in his handsome features was that seen only in the young, and he looked no more than fifteen or sixteen years old.
+Mo Ran had been thirty-two years old when he died, already well into adulthood, but the face reflected in the mirror looked rather youthful.
+The arrogance defined in his handsome features was that seen only in the young, and he looked no older than fifteen or sixteen years old.

-There was no one else in the room, so after a long silence, the once-cruel tyrant of the cultivation world, tormentor of Shuzhong, emperor of the mortal realm, Lord of Sisheng Peak, Taxian-Jun, Mo Ran, expressed his inner feelings honestly:
+There was no one else in the room, so after a long silence, this once-cruel tyrant of the cultivation world, tormentor of Sichuan, emperor of the mortal realm, Lord of Sisheng Peak, Taxian-Jun, Mo Ran, expressed his inner feelings honestly:

 “Fuck…”

+This single “fuck” woke the lightly sleeping Rong Jiu.
 The beauty sat up languidly, the thin embroidered blanket slipping from his shoulder and exposing more of his pale skin.
-His long hair hung loose, his peach blossom eyes appearing sleepy and reddened with a faint trace of rouge at the outer corners.
+His long hair hung loose, and the outer corners of his drowsy peach blossom eyes were reddened with a faint trace of rouge.
 He yawned.
-“Oh… Mo-gongzi, you’re up so early today.”
+“Hm… Mo-gongzi, you’re up so early today.”

 Mo Ran didn’t answer.
-More than ten years ago, he indeed liked delicate and charming androgynous beauties like Rong Jiu.
-But now, as the thirty-two-year-old Taxian-Jun, no matter how he looked at it, he highly suspected that a donkey must have kicked his brain for him to find this kind of man attractive.
+More than ten years ago, he’d undoubtedly preferred delicate and charming androgynous beauties like Rong Jiu.
+But now, as the thirty-two-year-old Taxian-Jun, no matter how he looked at it, he highly suspected he must have lost his mind to find this type of man tempting.

 Rong Jiu asked, “Did you not sleep well last night?
 Was it a nightmare?”